 Let it Sink In

 When water is absorbed into the ground, this is called infiltration.
-Rain gardens are an excellent tool to use to get water to infiltrate.
-Make sure your soil absorbs water by doing a quick infiltration test.
-If your soil absorbs water, install a rain garden.
+Rain gardens are an excellent tool to get water to infiltrate.
+Make sure your soil can manage the stormwater by doing a quick infiltration test.
+If the water drains into the ground, install a rain garden.

 Let Plants do the Heavy Lifting

-As mentioned earlier, plants absorb large amounts of water.
-Simply planting hillsides instead of mowing them can make incredible differences in runoff.
-Conversely, we have had many clients over the years call us with erosion issues that occur after they removed hillside plants.
-Use erosion control matting on steep slopes while plants get established.
+Plants absorb large amounts of water.
+Simply planting hillsides with trees, shrubs, and perennials instead of mowing them can make incredible differences in runoff.
+Conversely, removing plants can create erosion issues.
+We have had many clients over the years who call us with erosion which occurred after they removed hillside plants.
+Use natural fiber erosion control matting on steep slopes while plants get established.

 Use Multiple Locations and Strategies

 Install several rain gardens, or direct water through a bioswale to a level spreader.
+Plant hillsides and reduce turfgrass.
 Using more than one tool allows you to manage water in smaller volumes.
+It is also a great way to improve the ecological function and the beauty of your property.

 Drainage and Erosion Don’ts

-- Don’t create an ugly solution.
+- Don’t create an ugly fix.
 We are designers as well as experts in erosion and drainage.
-Let us know if we can help!
+Let us know if we can help you turn your stormwater problem into an asset!

 If your drainage and erosion problems are larger than you can manage, we would love to help.
 From French drains to infiltration pits, contact GreenWeaver to install both small and large-scale projects!